cswclui/katacoda-scenarios-1/12factor-002/step02.md

 You'll see output as follows:

 ```
-Switched to branch '2-dependencies.0.0.1'
+Branch '2-dependencies.0.0.1' set up to track remote branch '2-dependencies.0.0.1' from 'origin'.
-Your branch is up to date with 'origin/2-dependencies.0.0.1'.
+Switched to a new branch '2-dependencies.0.0.1'

 ```